Madhushanudeshike/Srilanka-user-Information-finder/README.md

-# Srilanka user Information finder from (GVMT website url)/myVoterRegistration.aspx
+# Srilanka user Information finder from (url)/myVoterRegistration.aspx

 Paste this code into your browser console.